clemenshelm/haml-i18n/README.md

   * retrieve `[view_folder].[template_name].user_name`
   * retrieve `user_name` if the template-scoped translation doesn’t exist.

+If none of these keys exist, the haml template just acts as usual: it renders 'User name'.

 ## Contributing to haml-i18n

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet